solid/authorization-panel/wac-ucr/uc-survey.md

 * +0 justinwb: This scenario is legitimate though I believe we'll likely get to VC in the next cycle.
 * +1 elf-pavlik:
+* +0 KaiGilb: graphMetrix Sound good.
+I would again think this would be app controlled

 ### Limiting access to other authorization conditions
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-historyofchanges